gloveboxes/prompt_flow_workshop/docs/cheat_sheet.md

 ## Prompt Flow

+There a several approaches to building RAG applications, there are code centric approaches like LangChain, Semantic Kernel, and the OpenAI Assistant API and low code/no code approaches.

+Prompt Flow is a low code/no code approach to building RAG applications.

 Azure Prompt Flow simplifies the process of prototyping, experimenting, and deploying AI applications powered by Large Language Models (LLMs).

 ## Step 1: Provisioning Azure resources